Pratikshinde55/Terraform-aws-Module_dataSource-EC2/README.md

   "Filter" is sub block of data source for specify 'data type' information.

-   "ami" attribute of the "aws_instance" resource is being assigned the value of 'data.aws_ami.amazonaminame.id' attribute referance.
+   "ami" attribute of the "aws_instance" resource is being assigned the value of 'data.aws_ami.amazonaminame.id' attribute referance this take ami id form data block.

        #notepad main.tf